myersm0/SymbolicApproximators.jl/README.md

 SAX Word: "decabdecab"
 ```

+### An important note about preprocessing
+Some algorithms expect preprocessed inputs.
+Specifically, SAX and variants expect the data to be normalized with a mean of 0, standard deviation of 1.
+It's left to the user to handle such preprocessing where necessary, mainly because there are a number of ways you can do it, depending on your situation: maybe your data already happens to be normally distributed in this manner, or maybe you have streaming data and need to do online normalization, etc.

 ### Extracting content from a `Word`
+The result of an `encode()` or `approximate()` call will be a `Word` struct.
 Internally, a `Word` stores integer indices into the alphabet of symbols, rather than storing the symbols themselves.
 Two accessors are provided to retrieve the contents:
 - use **`keys(w::Word)`** to get the _integer indices_
 - use **`values(w::Word)`** to get a vector of the _symbols_
     - note that the symbol values are mapped from integers upon demand when you call `values()`, so, if execution time is very important to you, you may find it sufficient to just use `keys()` instead